-As required by the Companies Law and the Company's articles of association, 10% of the profit for the year before contribution to KFAS, NLST, Zakat and directors' fees has been transferred to statutory reserve.
-The Company may resolve to discontinue such annual transfers since the reserve exceeds 50% of paid up share capital.
+As required by the Companies Law and the Company's articles of association, 10% of the profit for the year before contribution to KFAS, NLST, Zakat and directors' fees should be transferred to statutory reserve.
+The Company has resolved to discontinue such annual transfers in accordance with a resolution of the Board of Directors on 4 Marsh 2015.